MeetPup/301_final_project/README.md

 The search results provide information regarding:
 * Title of the event
-* Link to the event MeetUp page
+* Link to the event Meetup page
 * Date and time of the event
 * Distance to the event
 * Name of organization group
-* Link to organizing group's MeetUp page
+* Link to organizing group's Meetup page

 ##User Stories